smatimed/SelectFromDoc/README.md

 # SelectFromDoc
-This program lets you select data from documents (Excel, CSV, JSON, Text, XML) or clipboard using SQL language.
+This program lets you select data from documents (Excel, CSV, JSON, Text, XML) or clipboard using SQL language, with the possibility to visualize data in charts.

 ## Cloning the repository